cldf-datasets/uratyp/README.md

 This folder contains a separate tables for each language coded with the GB questionnaire.
 The organiszation of the information in the tables is similar to that of the UT tables described above: (i) `ID`, (ii) `Feature`, (iii) `Value`, (iv) `Comment`.

 ### `gb.csv`
+In addition to features used to collect the GB data this file also provides possible values.

 ### `Languages.csv`